Ahmed-wa7eed/Bitnami-s-sealed-secrets-controller/README.md

 ## Plan for the Automatic Re-Sealing Feature in `kubeseal`

-Add a subcommand called `kubeseal reseal`, developed in **Go language**, and will add some flags to it.
+Add a subcommand called `kubeseal reseal`, developed using **Go language**, and will add some flags to it.

 | Flag               | Description                                           |
 |--------------------|-------------------------------------------------------|